Summer Symposium

 Throughout the course, the students will collaborate on five short episodes, as well as an individual final portfolio.
 Readings will include episodic scripts from successful television shows.
 Feel free to reach out to me for more reading recommendations at any time.

-Creative Writing, Interdisciplinary
+Creative Writing, Single-taught Interdisciplinary

 Instructor: Barbara Kreiger, MALS